Proto-Japonic language: Prosody

+Thus to account for the various reflexes, each of the classes 2.3, 2.4 and 2.5 must be split in two, yielding eight classes of disyllabic nouns.

 In some Ryukyuan dialects, including Shuri, subclass (a) is marked by a long vowel in the first syllable instead of a distinct pitch pattern, which led Hattori to suggest that the original distinction was one of vowel length.

 Lexicon

 Pronouns

 The first-person pronouns were *wa and *a, but they are distinguished in different ways in the daughter languages.

 The form *na, which may have been borrowed from Koreanic, yielded an ambivalent personal pronoun in Japanese, a second-person pronoun in Northern Ryukyuan, and a reflexive pronoun in Southern Ryukyuan.

 Proto-Ryukyuan had another second-person pronoun, *ʔe or *ʔo, attested throughout the islands.

 The following interrogative pronouns can be reconstructed: